syncify-team/syncify-back-end/README.md

 ```

 ## Envionrment Setup
-Since this boilerplate project is using a dockerPostgreSQL, you have to install it for your machine and get a database up and running.
+Since this project is using a docker image of PostgreSQL, you have to install docker for your machine.
+However, you can run it locally if you have PostgreSQL installed - make sure you have a database up and running.
 You find everything for the setup over here: After you have created a database and a database user, you can fill out the environment variables in the *syncify-back-end/.env* file.

 ```
 POSTGRES_HOST=127.0.0.1